Has COVID made it even harder for first time buyers to get on the property ladder?

 Purchasing a first home has never been as difficult for couples starting out together.

 The current Stamp Duty holiday and the much publicised increase in activity across the housing market suggest this is a great time to buy.
-However, at the same time, rising prices, changes in lending policies and the need to put down a bigger deposit have all contributed to making it tougher than ever and unfortunately it looks as though Covid-19 may have made it even harder for first time buyers to get on the property ladder.
+However, at the same time, rising prices, changes in lending policies and the need to put down a bigger deposit have all contributed to making it tougher than ever and unfortunately it looks as though Covid may have made it even harder for first time buyers to get on the property ladder.

 The economic uncertainty caused by the pandemic has affected the availability of mortgages, loans and other credit facilities.
 This means that the 5% deposits promised before lockdown are no longer available and potential buyers are being asked to at least double if not treble their outlay to secure a mortgage as lenders continue to put increasingly rigorous conditions in place in a bid to protect themselves against potential defaults.

 And having to come up with a larger deposit is placing strain on other parts of the purchasing process.
 Many couples have said they may be able to find the additional funds but it would leave them with nothing to cover solicitors’ fees, the albeit lower levels of Stamp Duty, the removal men and any necessary renovations.
 This is, understandably, making first time buyers think twice.

 The current uncertainty in the employment market is also taking its toll.